How to Remove Unwanted WordPress User Roles

 First, install the PublishPress Capabilities plugin into your site.

 Next, you’ll see a confirmation pop-up box.
-Click “OK” to delete the role:
+Click “OK” to delete the role.

+Any users in the “SEO Manager” role will be moved to the “Subscriber” role, or whatever is the default role for your site.
 “Subscriber” is a very basic role with the fewest permissions of all the default WordPress user roles.
+Click here for more on deleting WordPress user roles.

 Author